jsevenheck/cap-typescript/README.md

 - Provide the cache endpoint via `RATE_LIMIT_REDIS_URL` (or `REDIS_URL`).
 - Optionally set `RATE_LIMIT_NAMESPACE` to avoid key collisions across applications and `RATE_LIMIT_MAX_KEYS` to cap distinct keys.
-- If the backend is unavailable, the limiter logs a warning and falls back to the in-memory store so startup is not blocked.
-- If the backend becomes unavailable at runtime, the limiter logs a warning and falls back to the in-memory store for processing the affected requests.
-Monitor logs and health checks to detect prolonged backend outages.
-- If the backend cannot be constructed (for example, due to invalid configuration), the limiter logs a warning and falls back to the in-memory store so startup is not blocked.
+- If the backend is unavailable during initialization or at runtime (for example, due to invalid configuration or connection failures), the limiter logs a warning and transparently falls back to the in-memory store so startup is not blocked and requests continue to be processed.
+Rate limiting remains functional but may be less precise during backend outages.
-- If the backend becomes unavailable during initialization or at runtime (for example, connection failures), rate-limited requests may fail until the backend is reachable again.
 Monitor logs and health checks to detect and mitigate prolonged backend outages.
 - Advanced deployments can supply a custom store implementation through the middleware configuration when bootstrapping the Express app.